luschnat-ziegler/php-hire-test/README.md

 ##Features

-1. Browse through exting recipes
+1. Browse through existing recipes
 2. Create new recipes with ingredients
-3. Send recipes via E-Mail to a frind
+3. Send recipes via E-Mail to a friend
 4. Sort the list of recipes
 4. Search recipes
 5. Load a recipe preview via AJAX on hover the title.